Finiteness of the percolation threshold for inhomogeneous long-range models in one dimension: Proof of Proposition

+as desired. \end{proof} \begin{remark} Besides the ergodicity induced by the i.i.d.\ nature of the location differences, we only used that \(\eta\) is a renewal process when we applied the law of large numbers in~\eqref{eq:LLNforRP} in order to justify the crossing edge argument.
+However, if one replaces the renewal process by any stationary and ergodic simple point process, one can easily replace the law of large numbers by the mean ergodic theorem for point processes~\cite[Theorem~8.14]{LastPenrose2017} to obtain the same result.
+This justifies Remark~\ref{rem:finiteComp}. \end{remark}

-It remains to show that Corollary~\ref{CorolFiniteCompPois} holds when the vertex set is given by a Poisson process without requiring \(\rho(0+)<1\), an assumption which is crucial when doing the calculation leading up to \eqref{eqNoEdge}.
+It remains to prove Corollary~\ref{CorolFiniteCompPois}, i.e., the statement that the assumption \(\rho(0+)<1\) can be dropped when the vertex locations are given by a standard Poisson process.

 \begin{proof}[Proof of Corollary \ref{CorolFiniteCompPois}] Let \(\eta\) be a Poisson point process of intensity \(\lambda>0\).
-In this case, \(\beta\) can be seen as a scaling parameter of the Euclidean distance between the vertices and therefore varying \(\beta\) is equivalent to varying the intensity of the Poisson process, which can be seen easily by performing a linear coordinate transform on the underlying space and using that a homogeneous Poisson process is uniquely characterised by its intensity and the condition that point counts in disjoint Borel sets be independent.
+In this case, \(\beta\) can be seen as a scaling parameter of the Euclidean distance between the vertices and therefore varying \(\beta\) is equivalent to varying the intensity of the Poisson process.
+To see this, one can perform a linear coordinate transform on the underlying space and applying the mapping theorem for Poisson processes~\cite[Theorem~5.1]{LastPenrose2017}.